josergsd/DaysInMonthCalculator/README.md

 - The '**((month - 1) % 7)**' calculates the remainder of the division of '**month-1**' by 7, this function will return a number between 0 and 6, which corresponds to the position of the knuckle of the finger when counting the months using the "**Knuckle Trick**".
 - Then the value obtained before is divided by 2 using the modulo operator (%), this operation returns a remainder of 0 or 1
-- Finally, the code subtracts the result obtained from the value 31, this will give us the number of days of the month.
+- Finally, the code subtracts the result obtained from the value 31, which represents the maximum number of days in a month.
+This calculation gives us the number of days in the specified month.